 Each quarter, the Ohio Department of Jobs and Family Services ("ODJFS") receives data from every business in the State of Ohio that files unemployment insurance ("UI") reports.
 By using jobs and wage data from the UI filings, this report analyzed the employment and tax impacts of the businesses in which OCF invested.
 A list of companies and investment timing data was matched against quarterly employment and wage filing data from the State of Ohio.
-Cumulative wages were calculated beginning with the guarter that the investment was first made into the company.
+Cumulative wages were calculated beginning with the quarter that the investment was first made into the company.
 If a company was acquired or changed ownership, then wages continued to be added to the cumulative total by tracking the physical address.
-Note: Due to inability to obtain access to the ODJFS data base, the most recent results are estimated for OCF companies.
-When access to the database is retained, the information will be updated.